Flora-San/QAEngineer/README.md

-### Demo Sauce Web Automation Using Python, Selenium & Pytest
+### SauceDemo Web Automation Using Python, Selenium & Pytest
 For this  solution approach I'm using **Python, Selenium & Pytest** check in your local if you already have these configurations, otherwise you can install with the following configurations, the described below is for linux.